The little wrestling promotion that could - and did - change everything.

-- Also, starting around 1999, ECW's website would feature photoshoots of Francine, Dawn Marie and Jasmine St. Clairenote that were billed as "Pervert Pics."
+- Also, starting around 1999, ECW invoked this with their website featuring photoshoots of Francine, Dawn Marie and Jasmine St. Claire (porn star who was dating the Blue Boy, a slimmed-down Blue Meanie, at the time) that were billed as "Pervert Pics."

 - Audience Participation: Taken to the extreme with the infamous chair-throwing incident at the end of Hardcore Heaven 94.
 Also, Cactus Jack hitting the Sandman with a cast-iron skillet at Double Tables ended the "Fans Bring the Weapons" concept.
 However, matches would sometimes feature fans holding up chairs so wrestlers could run their opponents into them.

 - Ax-Crazy: Tommy Dreamer, Sabu, Terry Funk, Cactus Jack, NEW JACK.
-You know, several fights featuring any of them are extremely sadistic.
+Fights featuring any of them are extremely sadistic.

 - Celebrity Resemblance: Faith No More Guy, named for his remarkable resemblance to the band's guitarist Jim Martin.